Grinnell’s New City Offices: Take a Quick Tour

 The office of City Manager Russ Behrens (above) is in the northwest corner of the complex.
 Behrens reports that the move in some respects went smoother than expected.
 He was concerned about the transfer of computers, servers, and Internet connectivity, but he credits Windstream with facilitating an efficient transition.

-He also credits Kay Cmelik, City Clerk and Finance Director (above), with handling the logistics and design features of the move.
+He also credits Kay Cmelik, City Clerk and Finance Director (above), with handling the logistics from a recommended company and design features of the move.
 Cmelik is pleased with the open aspects of the new office arrangement as well as energy-saving innovations such as automatic lights-out after business hours.
 Energy efficiency, she reports, was a key consideration of the new office arrangement.

 If you continue walk east past the city clerk’s office, you will come upon Mayor Canfield (below) in his office at the east end of the room.
 His desk faces west and the center portion of the complex.